DrTimothyAldenDavis/SuiteSparse/RBio/README.txt

     A = RBread ('mywest') ;
     norm (A-C,1)

-  See also UFget, mread, mwrite.
+  See also ssget, mread, mwrite.

 --------------------------------------------------------------------------------